-At 75, Canadian Robbie Robertson — the lead songwriter of ‘70s group the Band and Martin Scorsese's favorite movie composer — is not slowing down a bit.
+At 76, Canadian Robbie Robertson — lead songwriter of ‘70s group the Band and Martin Scorsese's favorite movie composer — is not slowing down a bit.

 For entertainment news, advice and more, get AARP’s monthly Lifestyle newsletter.

-“The Founding Fathers of the United States were trying to figure out a way not to do things the way they did in Europe, with kings and queens,” says Robertson, “and they met with these Haudenosaunee native chiefs, who said, ‘The way we do it is, we all vote, and whoever we vote for, that’s who we put in charge.’
-A refreshing idea, and the Founders adopted a lot of that in the Constitution.”
+“The Founding Fathers of the United States were trying to figure out a way not to do things the way they did in Europe with kings and queens,” Robertson says.
+"And they met with these Haudenosaunee native chiefs, who said, ‘The way we do it is we all vote, and whoever we vote for, that’s who we put in charge.’
+A refreshing idea, and the founders adopted a lot of that in the Constitution.”

 "Where does that come from?
-‘We need to spend the next 100 years building a stone thing that you can’t do anything with!’
-In Chaco, New Mexico, the buildings were perfectly aligned with the sky and the stars and the seasons, with sun spirals that marked the solstice.”
+‘We need to spend the next 100 years building a stone thing that you can’t do anything with!’ " he says.
+"In Chaco, New Mexico, the buildings were perfectly aligned with the sky and the stars and the seasons, with sun spirals that marked the solstice.”

-Robertson is currently helping his dear friend Martin Scorsese, for whom he’s worked on seven films, get in touch with his roots by doing the soundtrack for his 2019 The Irishman, a $140 million epic about Jimmy Hoffa’s murder starring Robert De Niro and Al Pacino.
-But right now Robertson is preoccupied with his own roots.
+Robertson also helped his dear friend Martin Scorsese, for whom he’s worked on seven films, get in touch with his roots by doing the soundtrack for his 2019 The Irishman, a $140 million epic about Jimmy Hoffa’s murder starring Robert De Niro and Al Pacino.
+But Robertson also is preoccupied with his own roots.